openmiblab/tutorial-cluster/README.md

 squeue -u $USER
 ```

-To check status of a specific completed job:
+To check status of a specific completed job, use the job ID (8469461 in this case):

 ```bash
 sacct -j 8469461